Director of the Executive MBA Program: Richard M. Stafford

 The Executive MBA is a cohort program where students proceed through a fixed curriculum as a group.
 Learning is facilitated through collaborative assignments where students work closely with each other, with faculty, and within study teams.
 A significant and critical part of the learning is achieved through open and honest dialog with fellow students and faculty.

 Learning in the program depends heavily on how students interact with and work with other classmates.
-Students are expected to develop an awareness of self that requires a willingness to engage in self-discovery, to look at oneself objectively, and to respect the opinions and perspectives of fellow classmates, faculty, and administrators.
+Students are expected to develop an awareness of self that requires a willingness to engage in self-discovery, to look at oneself objectively and honestly, and to respect the opinions and perspectives of fellow classmates, faculty, and administrators.
 Students agree to and accept the following guidelines:

 - Fully engage and participate in class discussion

 - Actively participate in regular team meetings and activities

 - Fulfill commitments made to the team including homework and team projects